dartpm/docs/docs/packages/introduction-to-packages/about-scopes.md

 title: About scopes
 ---

-When you sign up for an npm user account or create an organization, you are granted a scope that matches your user or organization name.
+When you sign up for an dartpm user account or create an organization, you are granted a scope that matches your user or organization name.
 You can use this scope as a namespace for related packages.

 A scope allows you to create a package with the same name as a package created by another user or organization without conflict.